Amazon Marketplace

 Gross Merchandise Volume is the total revenue across all products and categories in a specific period, including all transactions.
 It is a macro metric for tracking overall business growth.
 GMV/Gross Merchandise Volume is often the central KPI for seller performance.

-Open term pageBundle
+Open glossary pageBundle

 Produktbündel unter einer ASIN